Multi-Commodity Multi-Facility Network Design: Valid Inequalities From Cut Sets

-Next we consider network design problems where one is allowed to install facilities of multiple types with different capacities on the arcs of the network in batches.
-In many telecommunication network design, locomotive scheduling multiple types of capacities can be utilized in batches.
+Next we consider network design models where one is allowed to install facilities of multiple types with different capacities on the arcs of the network.
 Let $c_m$ be the capacity of facility of type $m, \ m \in M$.
 No assumption is made on either the number of facility types or the structure of capacities (other than $c_m > 0$ and rational).

-\cite{MM:st-path,MMV:modeling-2fnlp,PW:div,BG:cnd,G:bc-nd,WY:contknap-div} give valid inequalities for the the network design problem with multiple capacities when capacities are divisable. \cite{ANS:avub} consider a binary capacity version with no assumption on divisability.
-Multi-commodity multi-facility network design problems considered in \cite{BCGT:cap-inst,A:nd}.
+\ignore{ \cite{MM:st-path,MMV:modeling-2fnlp,PW:div,BG:cnd,G:bc-nd,WY:contknap-div} give valid inequalities for the the network design problem with multiple capacities when capacities are divisible. \cite{ANS:avub} consider a binary capacity version with no assumption on divisibility.
+Multi-commodity multi-facility network design problems are considered in \cite{BCGT:cap-inst,A:nd}. }